 Have you experienced seeing your wrist looking "thinner" after wearing your smartwatch for months?
 What you experienced might be what people call atrophy.
 Atrophy is the progressive degeneration or shrinkage of muscle or nerve tissue.
 There are two types of atrophy.
 One is muscle atrophy, and the other is the brain or cerebral atrophy.
 The kind you experienced is muscle atrophy.

-According to experts, muscle atrophy is the wasting or loss of muscle tissue.
+According to experts, muscle atrophy is the wasting or losing of muscle tissue.
 It has two types: disuse and neurogenic.
 Disuse atrophy occurs from a lack of physical exercise.
 In most people, muscle atrophy is caused by not using the muscles enough.
-Neurogenic atrophy, on the other hand, occurs when there's an injury to or disease of a nerve such as with MS. It tends to occur more suddenly than disuse atrophy.
+On the other hand, neurogenic atrophy occurs when an injury to or disease of a nerve, such as with MS. It tends to occur more suddenly than disuse atrophy.
 Minor muscle atrophy causes some loss of movement or strength.
 Its symptoms include the following:

 - Balance problems, difficulty in walking, and falls

 - Facial weakness

 - Numbness or tingling in arms or legs

 - Progressive loss of movement

 - Progressive weakness and numbness in the legs